hpcleuven/VscDocumentation/source/compute/jobs/job_submission.rst

 (hours, minutes and seconds), d-hh (days and hours), d-hh\:mm (days, hours and minutes) or d-hh\:mm\:ss (days, hours, minutes and seconds) format.
 The ``-`` is not a typo!

-If not set, a default wall time of 1 hour will be assigned.
+If not set, a default wall time will be assigned (typically 1 hour).

 .. _slurm_partition: